ztalbot2000/My100/README.md

 &nbsp;&nbsp;&nbsp; Here are some of what I believe to be My100 improvements.
 <UL>
 <LI>Use cheaper 6061 "L" shaped aluminum for the frame.
-<LI>Linear rails for the X&Y axis for faster operation (Possibly.
-Hmmm seems this is not so and was a bad idea).
-<LI>Four steppers for Z Axis for self leveling as in the Voron.
 <LI>Wider 350 X 350mm build plate.
 <LI>Keep threaded rod for Z-Axis so bed remains at height when powered off and is a less complicated assembly than gears/belts and pulleys.
 <LI>Use 5mm steel shaft instead of M5 screws to support gantry bearings, eliminating noise and possible wear.
 <LI>Use 20T pulley instead of F695 bearings.
 These seem to be higher quality.
 They run smoother around the 5mm steel shaft than a M5 machine screw.
-<LI>Fastening holes are offsets of 2.5 and 3.5 of the aluminum thickness for precise drilling when using a drill press.
 <LI>All parts to be created are fully defined in SolidWorks and have been designed with equations.
 <LI>Fastening holes for an enclosure is mandatory feature.
 Any fumes from a 3D printer should be externally vented as they are extremely harmful.
 <LI>Build plate is 350 X 350mm.
 The height is at 200mm as I prove in the design, but is easily changed via equations of VSLength.
-I decided to increase the width and length now because they affect buying a lot of larger internal components like the build plate, linear rails...
-<LI>I also like the clicky and have purchased one, hopefully to incorporate it into the build later.
-For now it's more important to get the basics running.
+<LI>End stops and some sort of probe for bed leveling will be added as if you ever used a cheap 3D printer, leveling can be a nightmare.
 </UL>
 <BR><BR>

 ## Design Strategy
 &nbsp;&nbsp;&nbsp; the100 is a great 3D printer otherwise I would not want to attempt to create one in the first place.
 It is also open source, as is the Voron.
-An inexpensive but precise metal frame is the first goal.
+An inexpensive metal frame is the first goal.

 &nbsp;&nbsp;&nbsp;20/20 extruded aluminum is expensive.
 Using more common 6061 "L" shaped aluminum is 50% cheaper.
 Just printing the100 with a 265x265mm bed was going to cost as of Oct 6/2023 $823 Cdn + tax.
 The aluminum for the frame of the My100 was $172 Cdn, including tax, plus $362 including tax for the Gantry blocks, larger 350 X 350mm bed, rod stabilizers and belt tensioners.
 Overall a much cheaper option with strength benefits.
 Further cost savings could be obtained if you created the bed out of metal too, but I splurged on a colorful bed.

-&nbsp;&nbsp;&nbsp;To maintain precision, with just a mitre saw and a drill press, there are certain tricks that can be used that are discussed below.
-Otherwise i olan to use my CNC.
+&nbsp;&nbsp;&nbsp;Surprisingly, the ability to adjust location of parts is key and the primary reason for the second rebuild.
+Using ready mount stepper mounts turned out to be wiser than using the CNC to put the holes into the frame itself.

 ### Imperial/Metric and Metal Thickness